run-ai/docs/docs/Administrator/Cluster-Setup/Use-OpenID-Connect-LDAP-or-SAML-for-Authentication-and-Authorization-.md

 *   Enter a _redirect URL_ which has been provided to you by Run:AI
 *   Generate a unique _secret_.
 The secret should be sent to Run:AI
-*   If you are using LDAP or SAML, configure the relevant connector for dex.
+*   If you are using LDAP or SAML, configure the relevant connector for dex
 *   Locate the authentication _redirection URL_.
 The redirection URL should to be sent to Run:AI
 *   Create a _public key_ in order for Run:AI to be able validate oauth tokens.
 The public key should be sent to Run:AI